sudoTinaW/blog/_posts/2021-01-28-hashtable.md

 Analysis:

 This question [Leetcode](https://leetcode.com/problems/longest-consecutive-sequence/solution/) offers detailed solution.
 The brute force way introduces a new way of thinking.
 We can increase each number until there is no bigger consecutive number.
 Then we can compare each number's consecutive streak and get the longest.
 After we came up with the brute force solution, we can optimize the solution by improving search time with hash set.
+Here the data's order doesn't matter we will use the first way to manipulate the hash set.
 As well, if a number belongs to a longer consecutive sequence and it is not the smallest number, we will skip it.
 Thus our algorithm takes worst `O(2n)`  time.

 There are other solutions as well.
 We can delete not used numbers from hash set to minimize the search range.
 Here we won't discuss other solutions in detail.
 One thing we need to pay attention is removing elements during iteration of hash set.